f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 In VELOS there is no **SSL Mode** configuration option.
 By default, you may configure the **Crypto/Compression Acceleration** option when deploying a VELOS tenant.
 The choices are **enabled** or **disabled**.
 When enabled, the system will assign SSL hardware resources in proportion to the number of vCPUs assigned to the tenant.
 This is conceptually similar to how SSL Mode **Dedicated** works on vCMP guests, but not 100% the same implementation.When disabled, no SSL hardware resources are assigned to the tenant, and all processing is done in software.
 A environment currently running in the default shared mode will now be running in a mode that essentially mimics the SSL Mode Dedicated.

-Lastly, the tenant may be configured to support **Appliance Mode**, which is a security option which disables root and bash access to the tenant.
+Lastly, the tenant may be configured to support **Appliance Mode**, which is a security option that disables root and bash access to the tenant.